Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Low oxygen levels also can impair mental function and short-term memory.
 Psychological therapy may be particularly helpful for people with COPD.

 People with COPD often have poor nutrition.
-Patients with chronic bronchitis tend to be obese.
-Patients with emphysema tend to be underweight.
+People with chronic bronchitis tend to be obese.
+People with emphysema tend to be underweight.
 Loss of weight and muscle mass is linked to a poor outcome in COPD.
 Good nutrition improves the ability to exercise, which in turn builds muscle strength and lung function.
-Obese patients with COPD who lose weight tend to sleep better.
+Obese people with COPD who lose weight tend to sleep better.

 Heart DiseaseOver time, COPD causes low levels of oxygen (